-In-vivo codes are codes for which a phrase from the data is used directly as the code name.
+In-vivo codes utilize phrases directly extracted from the data as their code names.
 To create an in-vivo code, select a text section and click on the corresponding icon at the top of the "Document Browser".
 Alternatively, you can use the keyboard shortcut Alt+I (Windows) or cmd+option+I (Mac).